JoeCotellese/tickler/README.md

 * json

 ## Usage

 Usage is pretty simple.

-Clone config.json-example and fill in the config variables.
+Create the directory .tickler in your home directory.
+Copy config.json-example as config.json into your home directory.
+Edit the file, filling in email information and the tickler folder diretctory.

 Then, setup cron or launchctl to run the script everday at a specific time.